Kentville

-Kentville is an incorporated town in Nova Scotia.
+The Town of Kentville is an incorporated town in Nova Scotia, Canada.
 It is the most populous town in the Annapolis Valley.
 As of 2021, the town's population was 6,630.
 Its census agglomeration is 26,929.

 History

-Kentville owes its location to the Cornwallis River which, downstream from Kentville, becomes a large tidal river at the Minas Basin.
+Kentville/Obsitquetchk owes its location to the Cornwallis River which, downstream from the Town, becomes a large tidal river at the Minas Basin.
 The riverbank at the current location of Kentville provided an easy fording point.
-The Mi'kmaq name for the location was "Penooek".
+The Mi'kmaq name for the location was "Obsitquetchk".
 The ford and later the bridge in Kentville made the area an important crossroads for other settlements in the Annapolis Valley.
 Kentville also marked the limit of navigation of sailing ships.

 Acadian settlement

 The area was first settled by Acadians, who built many dykes along the river to keep the high Bay of Fundy tides out of their farmland.
 These dykes created the ideal fertile soil that the Annapolis Valley is known for.
 The Acadians were expelled from the area in the Bay of Fundy Campaign (1755) by the British authorities because they would not swear allegiance to the British king.
 The area was then settled by New England Planters.
 Settlement was expedited by the United Empire Loyalists during the American Revolution.